 Population pharmacokinetic analysis indicates that age does not have a clinically meaningful effect on the pharmacokinetics of ado-trastuzumab emtansine [see CLINICAL PHARMACOLOGY].

 No dedicated renal impairment trial for KADCYLA has been conducted.
 Based on the population pharmacokinetics, as well as analysis of Grade 3 or greater adverse drug reactions and dose modifications, dose adjustments of KADCYLA are not needed in patients with mild (creatinine clearance [CLcr] 60 to 89 mL/min) or moderate (CLcr 30 to 59 mL/min) renal impairment.
 No dose adjustment can be recommended for patients with severe renal impairment (CLcr less than 30 mL/min) because of the limited data available [see CLINICAL PHARMACOLOGY].

-No adjustment to the starting dose is required for patients with mild or moderate hepatic impairment [see CLINICAL PHARMACOLOGY].
+No adjustment to the starting dose is required for patients with mild or moderate hepatic impairment-[see CLINICAL PHARMACOLOGY].
 KADCYLA was not studied in patients with severe hepatic impairment.
-Treatment of patients with hepatic impairment should be undertaken with caution due to known hepatotoxicity observed with KADCYLA [see WARNINGS AND PRECAUTIONS, Hepatotoxicity].This monograph has been modified to include the generic and brand name in many instances.
+Closely monitor patients with hepatic impairment due to known hepatotoxicity observed with KADCYLA [see WARNINGS AND PRECAUTIONS, Hepatotoxicity].This monograph has been modified to include the generic and brand name in many instances.

 Additional Kadcyla Information

 Report Problems to the Food and Drug Administration